AshhadAhmed/quotes-api/README.md

 ## Overview

-Quotes API is a RESTful service built with Node.js and Express.
+**Quotes API** is a RESTful service built with Node.js and Express.
 It allows users to fetch random quotes, filter them by category, and perform CRUD operations with proper authentication and error handling.

 ## Features

-- Retrieve random quotes or filter by category
+- Retrieve random quotes or filter by category.
-- CRUD operations for quotes
+- CRUD operations for quotes.
-- Authentication for adding quotes (to be implemented)
+- Authentication for adding quotes (to-be-implemented).
-- Admin-only access for updating and deleting quotes (to be implemented)
+- Admin-only access for updating and deleting quotes (to-be-implemented).
-- Structured folder architecture
+- Structured folder architecture.
-- Robust error handling
+- Robust error handling.

 ## Installation